 Exclusively using your company’s data provides a perspective that is too narrow, whereas failing to conduct primary research reduces your authority on the subject.
 Preliminary research also shows that you are willing to get your hands dirty to provide your audience with something reliable, unique, and up-to-date.
-Here are some methods you can use to research your white paper:
+Here are some approaches you can use to research your white paper:

-- Examine industry journals and academic research papers for information.
 When developing arguments and analysis in your white paper, you can refer to this literature for the factual and objective support you need.

-- Interview all relevant internal stakeholders.
 When developing the angle and arguments presented in your white paper, these people’s knowledge and experience within your industry will be extremely valuable.

-- Make contact with industry experts who are part of your professional network.
 This is a fantastic way to get unique perspectives from reputable sources.
 Offering quotes and backlinks to each person’s website as an incentive to contribute can be a powerful motivator.

-- To get more information, use focus groups.
 Organize a guided group discussion about the merits of your company’s product or current industry issues.
 The group dynamic can bring up aspects of the topic that you hadn’t considered before.

-- Organize an email survey.
 You should send a questionnaire to the company’s existing mailing list.
 This can be a cost-effective and efficient way to collect original data.

 Consider the following scenario: If you want to solve a problem, you could write a white paper about how your new methodology can transform lives.
 In this case, how-to white papers may be a good choice.
-If you want to achieve your business objectives, you could talk about new amendments required to achieve marketing objectives.
+If you want to achieve your business objectives, you could talk about the new amendments required to achieve marketing objectives.
 In this case, for-profit white papers may be the best option.

-2) Define the audience
+2) Define the audience for your white paper

 - Do you know the people you will be writing for?